 Step 2: Determine what type of permit you need

 The type of permit you need depends on the details of your project.
-You can call Planning staff for help determining which of the following wireless communication facility permits and associated information packets you need.
+You can call Planning staff for help determining which of the following wireless communication facility permits and associated information packets you need or use this checklist.